facebookarchive/AsyncDisplayKit/_docs/containers-ascollectionnode.md

 ##Replace UICollectionViewController with ASViewController##

 AsyncDisplayKit does not offer an equivalent to UICollectionViewController.
-Instead, use an ASViewController initialized with an ASCollectionNode.
+Instead, you can use the flexibility of ASViewController to recreate any type of UI<UIKitSubclass>ViewController.

-Consider, the ASViewController subclass - LocationCollectionNodeController - from the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a> that uses a collection node as its managed node.
+Consider, the following ASViewController subclass.

-An `ASCollectionNode` is assigned to be managed by an `ASViewController` in its `initWithNode:` designated initializer method.
+An `ASCollectionNode` is assigned to be managed by an `ASViewController` in its `initWithNode:` designated initializer method, thus making it a sort of ASCollectionNodeController.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>